DTolm/VkFFT/README.md

   - No additional transposition uploads.
 Note: data can be reshuffled after the four step FFT algorithm with additional buffer (for big sequences).
 Doesn't matter for convolutions - they return to the input ordering (saves memory).
   - Complex to complex (C2C), real to complex (R2C) and complex to real (C2R) transformations.
 R2C and C2R are optimized to run up to 2x times faster than C2C (2D and 3D case only)
   - 1x1, 2x2, 3x3 convolutions with symmetric or nonsymmetric kernel (no register overutilization)
-  - Native zero padding to model open systems (up to 2x faster than simply padding input array with zeros)
+  - Native zero padding to model open systems (up to 2x faster than simply padding input array with zeros).
+Can specify the range of sequences filled with zeros and the direction where zeropadding is applied (read or write stage)
   - WHDCN layout - data is stored in the following order (sorted by increase in strides): the width, the height, the depth, the coordinate (the number of feature maps), the batch number
   - Multiple feature/batch convolutions - one input, multiple kernels
   - Multiple input/output/temporary buffer split.
 Allows to use data split between different memory allocations and mitigate 4GB single allocation limit.
   - Works on Nvidia, AMD and Intel GPUs (tested on Nvidia RTX 3080, GTX 1660 Ti, AMD Radeon VII and Intel UHD 620)
-  - Header-only (+precompiled shaders) library with Vulkan interface, which allows to append VkFFT directly to user's command buffer
+  - Header-only library with Vulkan interface, which allows to append VkFFT directly to user's command buffer.
+Shaders are compiled once during the plan creation stage
 ## Future release plan
  - ##### Planned
     - Publication based on implemented optimizations